 Company of Heroes Performance

-Company of Heroes is another part of our CPU benchmark suite, and it offers a very demanding benchmark environment.
+Company of Heroes is yet another new addition to our CPU benchmark suite, and as a newer game, it offers one of the most demanding benchmark environments ever.
 CoH is a WW2 real-time strategy game, which again provides us with a nice change of pace from the usual FPS benchmark.
 We use the game's built-in performance test for all of our benchmarking.
 To give our AMD and Intel processors a viable test, we've increased the physics load, while dropping many of the graphics settings.
 This will help provide a more CPU-specific benchmark test, while ensuring that the graphics card is not the limiting factor.

 Company of Heroes is one of the most surprising game benchmarks, as it shows a real affinity for the new 45nm Core 2 processors.
 The 3.2 GHz Core 2 Extreme QX9770 continues that tradition, and absolutely annihilates the AMD and Intel competition, finishing with a score of just less than 440.
 The next-closest 65nm Core 2 Extreme QX6850 isn't in the same ZIP Code, and although the Company of Heroes benchmark does show performance improvements on quad core processors, the performance advantage is certainly due to the improved 45nm architecture and larger 2x6MB of L2 cache.

 F.E.A.R. is one of the newer additions to our game benchmark suite, and it features jaw-dropping graphics and a physics engine that can bring any system to its knees.
 The game even includes a wide selection of System and Video settings, along with an in-game testing module to keep things 100% comparable.
 In this case, as we are dealing with CPU performance, we have racked the system and physics settings to maximum, while lowering the graphics quotient to minimum, in an attempt to get rid of any GPU limitations.